 I will never use this bank again and highly recommend no one else ever use them.
 We were conditionally approved for a home improvement loan based on the information we provided to the loan officer.
 All information was given truthfully and honestly.
 After further review, the bank stated that we had more debt to income ratio than what we told them because we don't escrow our taxes and insurance.
 So someone who saved and paid 20% down on a $300,000+ home, can't borrow money for a home improvement loan because that was extra debt.
 Even though I told the loan officer that to begin with.
 Doesn't that show that we can pay a payment for a loan since we saved up $60,000?
 I guess not.
 This bank will never have my business.
 They are at fault on this one for sure!
 And I lost $1,000 and countless number of hours because of them lying and stating we were approved.
 Don't use View Point Bank!

-The Texas Ratio for ViewPoint Bank, National Association decreased slightly from 6.17% as of March 31, 2013 to 4.75% as of March 31, 2014, resulting in a positive change of 22.96%.This indicates that the balance sheet and financial strength for ViewPoint Bank, National Association has improved slightly in recent periods.
+The Texas Ratio for ViewPoint Bank, National Association experienced no significant changes from 5.12% as of June 30, 2013 to 4.64% as of June 30, 2014, resulting in a positive change of 9.42%.This indicates that the balance sheet and financial strength for ViewPoint Bank, National Association has had no significant changes in recent periods.